dangnelson/WATERBEAR-Shed/02 Wall Structure/Wall Structure.md

 | Top plates, overlaps at corners | Face Nail | 3" | 2 nails | 4 | 8
 |**Total**||||| 36 |

-## Sheathing
+## 3. Sheathing

 ![](images/B03.svg)

 The structure will have give when it's just studs.
 Sheathing adds shear strength.
 This means you'll want to level while installing the sheathing.

-1/8 inch gap between boards for expansion.
+Leave an 1/8 inch gap between boards for expansion.

 | Item | Amount |
 |---|---|---|---|